-I can think of so many great ways to use this canvass tote bag and am thinking that drop cloth is going to be cut up in a flash!
+I can think of so many great ways to use this canvas tote bag and I know that I’ll be cutting up the rest of my drop cloth in a flash!

 If you are looking for a lined tote bag check this one out.
 There are so many great tutorials on-line but I just love the color blocking on this one!

 ps- the embroidery patch embroidery design is yours for the grabbing!
 And if hand embroidery isn’t your thing- no worries, I’ve gotcha covered.
 The design is formatted for machine embroidery too!

 Looking for more free tote bag patterns?
 Check out this list with over 100 free patterns.